sensu/sensu-docs/content/sensu-go/6.7/learn/concepts-terminology.md

 [Read more about BSM][19], [rule templates][20], and [service components][21].

+## Catalog
+The Sensu Catalog is an element of the Sensu web UI where you can find and install monitoring and observability integrations.
+An integration combines a Sensu plugin with a dynamic runtime asset and the Sensu resource definitions that use the plugin.
+The Sensu Catalog includes integrations for standard system checks and metrics collection as well as pipelines for sending Sensu data to third-party logging, remediation, and incident management services.
+[Read more about the Sensu Catalog][24].

 ## Check
 A recurring check the agent runs to determine the state of a system component or collect metrics.
 The backend is responsible for storing check definitions, scheduling checks, and processing observation data (events).